 There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
 The practice's uptake for the cervical screening programme was 82%, which was comparable to the CCG average of 80% and the national average of 82%.
 Immunisation rates were also similar for all standard childhood immunisations.
 Appointments were available outside of school hours and the premises were suitable for children and babies.
 Priority for appointments was given to sick children.
 The practice had baby changing facilities and offered a breast feeding friendly service.
+A prayer room was also available for patients.
 The practice offered child health surveillance clinics and worked with midwives and health visitors to support and safeguard children and young people.